frankkopp/workerpool/README.md

 ## Challenges so far:
 * avoid busy polling loops
-    * TODO: ok for processing - not OK for stop and close - needed loop there
+    * TODO: for closing/stopping a loop is currently used
 * how to interrupt / wake up a read from a channel?
-    * not possible - use select or dummy signal (nil)
+    * not possible? - use select or dummy signal (nil)
 * WaitGroup does not give access to its counter - so a separate counter is necessary to see how many workers are still running
     * no better solution found yet
 * how to interrupt or even kill a go routine which is running